Shortlisting

 Sometimes it may be appropriate to include service users or Parent Councils in the interview process.
 They will not be involved in the decision making process.
 If this is the case, anyone who will be on the panel must have an understanding of the recruitment process and comply with this policy.
 Services, along with HR, will develop specific guidance as required to meet the needs of their service users undertaking this role, which will be discussed with Trade Unions as required.

 Any attempt to influence the decision of the interview panel in favour of a particular candidate will be considered as canvassing.
-Any such incidents should be immediately referred to the Head of Human Resources and Business Transformation.
+Any such incidents should be immediately referred to the Chief Governance Officer.

 Headteachers and Depute Headteachers